subygan/subygan.github.io/blog/content/meta/05_surplus_capacity.md

 What does this mean to me personally?
 Do I just start following the same route as well?

 Well, no. This is just an observation on how things are and how it could be progressing.
 I strongly believe that [groupthink can harm individuals](https://thomasprosser.substack.com/p/dont-be-ideological).
 And won't be falling into that bucket for a long time.

+## update 09/07/2024

+Reading again, I seem to have definitely used the word "utilitarian" very liberally.
+Now that I'm a little wiser, I think existing within society and being a consumer is a form of productive utilitarianism.
+You need not do anything more than earn money and spend it on something.
+If some entity is ready to pay for your services it shows that the market values your time and effort.
+And you are contributing to the society by being a consumer.